rowdyrabbit/demi/README.md

 Demi
 ======

-Basically a fork of Swayze - a theme from WooThemes for the Ghost blogging platform.
+Basically a fork of Swayze - a theme by WooThemes for the Ghost blogging platform.